aws-samples/aurora-pg-partitioning-for-performance-blogs/README.md

 Cleanup:

 1. on Cloud9, run cleanup.sh to remove dms instance and cloudformation
-2. on Cloudformation console, delete database cloudfomration to remove database and other VPC related objects
+2. on Cloudformation console, delete database cloudformation to remove database and other VPC related objects

 ## Security